Hummel Eye Associates

 The lens inside the eye is much like a camera lens, focusing light onto the “film,” or retina.
 A cataract is a clouding of the eye's natural lens, which is behind the iris and pupil.
 The lens is mostly made of water and protein.
 As we age, the protein may clump together and start to cloud the lens.
 This is a cataract, and over time, it will progress and cloud more of the lens, causing blurry vision.

-Cataracts are the most common cause of vision loss in people over age 40, and are the principal cause of blindness in the world.
+Cataracts are the leading cause of vision loss in the United States, and are the principal cause of blindness in the world.

 Types of cataracts include:

 • A posterior subcapsular cataract occurs at the back of the lens.
-People with diabetes or those taking high doses of steroid medications have a greater risk of developing a posterior subcapsular cataract.
+People with diabetes, history of an eye injury, or those taking high doses of steroid medications have a greater risk of developing a posterior subcapsular cataract.

 • A cortical cataract is characterized by white, wedge-like opacities that start in the periphery of the lens and work their way to the center in a spoke-like fashion.
 This type of cataract occurs in the cortex, which surrounds the central nucleus.